How to start your career in Web3

 4 tips to get started in Web3

-1. Learn about blockchain technology
+- Learn about blockchain technology

 Blockchain is at the core of web3, allowing decentralisation and superior transparency and security, so it’s a good idea to firstly understand how it all works.
-You can find plenty of explainer videos on YouTube and by following dedicated Web3 channels and projects on socials, tuning in to Web3 podcasts, and reading the news.
+You can find plenty of explainer videos on YouTube and by following dedicated Web3 channels and businesses on socials, tuning in to Web3 podcasts, and reading the news.
 Knowledge is everywhere, and it’s available to everyone!

 It also pays to learn a bit of the lingo, because there’s a lot of it out there and knowing what certain acronyms mean will help you pick things up quickly.
-To get started, check out our guide to the top 11 Web3 terms to know here
+To get started, check out our guide to the top 11 Web3 terms to know here.

-1. Network with the Web3 community
+- Network with the Web3 community

 The Web3 space in Australia is filled with builders and enthusiasts alike all keen to share knowledge and ideas, so take advantage by attending an event in your area.
 If there isn’t one, see if you can set up a small meet-up and see what builds from that.